* Weekly jobless claims fall to 249,000 vs. est. 257,000

 By Yashaswini Swamynathan

-Oct 6 Wall Street was little changed on
+Oct 6 Drug stocks dragged Wall Street lower on

-A growing number of U.S. Federal Reserve officials have
+A growing number of Fed officials have argued for higher

-argued for higher rates as the labor market remains solid and
+rates as the labor market remains robust and inflation inches

-The view was encouraged by a report that showed the number
+The view was supported by a report that showed the number of

 43-year low last week.